koenderks/jfa/cran-comments.md

 This is jfa version 0.4.0.
 In this version I have:

 * Added Expected Bayes factors to the output of the planning function.
-* Implemented the calculation of prior parameters for the median method when the user expects errors in the sample
+* Implemented the calculation of prior parameters for the median method when the user expects errors in the sample.
-* Added digits argument in the print functions to control rounding
+* Added digits argument in the print functions to control rounding and added more output to functions.

 ## Test environments
 * OS X install (on travis-ci), R release